cheuktingli/psitip/README.rst

 - :code:`Expr` and :code:`Region` objects have a :code:`simplify()` method, which simplify the expression/region in place.
 The :code:`simplified()` method returns the simplified expression/region without modifying the object.
 For example, :code:`(H(X+Y) - H(X) - H(Y)).simplified()` gives :code:`-I(Y & X)`.

  - Note that calling :code:`Region.simplify()` can take some time for the detection of redundant constraints.
 Use :code:`Region.simplify_quick()` instead to skip this step.
+Use :code:`PsiOpts.setting(simplify_level = ???)` to set the simplification level (integer between 1 and 10, larger means more thorough attempt at simplification, and takes longer).

 - Use :code:`str(x)` to convert :code:`x` (a :code:`Comp`, :code:`Expr` or :code:`Region` object) to string.
 The :code:`tostring` method of :code:`Comp`, :code:`Expr` and :code:`Region` provides more options.
 For example, :code:`r.tostring(tosort = True, lhsvar = R)` converts the region :code:`r` to string, sorting all terms and constraints, and putting the real variable :code:`R` to the left hand side of all expressions (and the rest to the right).